Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis: Metabolomics Data Analysis

-In this section, we apply the proposed models BHAM, fitted with the EM-CD algorithm, to analyze two real-world metabolomics datasets where the outcomes are binary and continuous respectively.
+In this section, we apply the proposed model BHAM to analyze two published metabolomics datasets where the outcomes are binary and continuous respectively.
 We demonstrate the improved prediction performance compared to the other Bayesian hierarchical additive model, SB-GAM \citep{Bai2021}, while being computationally efficient (see Table \ref{tab:time_real_data}).
+BHAM requires roughly 10\% of the computation time of SB-GAM to fit models.